Fizm00/bird-classification-app/README.md

 ```

 ## 🙏 Acknowledgments
 This project is inspired by the beauty and diversity of bird species.
-Special thanks to open-source bird image datasets and the Streamlit community for resources and support.
+Special thanks to **Umair Shah Pirzada** for providing the bird image dataset and to the Streamlit community for their resources and support.